Ma-Mar-Itan/BibBrief/README.md

 **Turn your bibliography into a document you can actually read.**

 BibBrief takes a BibTeX export — the kind you download from Scopus, Web of Science, or Zotero after a literature search — and converts it into a clean, structured Microsoft Word document.
 Every article gets its own entry: the title, a formatted reference, and the full abstract.
-Nothing is rewritten, summarised, or filtered out without your permission.

 ---